 Jason is a partner with Burchells LLP practicing in its litigation, administrative law, and Aboriginal law groups.
 He currently chairs the firm’s Articling Committee.

 Jason's practice focuses on civil litigation and administrative law.
-He has been involved in a wide range of litigation matters including commercial litigation disputes, professional liability claims and Aboriginal law litigation, and has appeared in the Nova Scotia Court of Appeal, the Federal Court of Appeal, the Newfoundland and Labrador Court of Appeal, as well as superior courts throughout Atlantic Canada.
+He has been involved in a wide range of litigation matters including commercial litigation disputes, professional liability claims and Aboriginal law litigation.
+He has been designated by his peers as one of the "Best Lawyers in Canada" engaged in the practice of Aboriginal Law for 2019.

-An active member of the profession, Jason serves as Legislation and Law Reform Chair of the Canadian Bar Association Nova Scotia branch and on the National Executive of the CBA Aboriginal Law Section.
+An active member of the profession, Jason has served in various capacities with the Canadian Bar Association and currently is a member of the national Board of Directors of the CBA.
 He also is a member of the Gender Equity Committee of the Nova Scotia Barristers’ Society.